| Grandfather Time by

 illustrated the phases of the moon, the month and sometimes the day or

+the week.
 After the Declaration of Independence in 1776,

 the Colonists found themselves increasingly short of raw materials,